-Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards
+Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards

-Honorable William G. Holland Auditor General State of Illinois
+Honorable William G. Holland Auditor General, State of Illinois Springfield, Illinois

-As Special Assistant Auditors for the Auditor General, we have audited the statement of plan net assets and statement of changes in plan net assets of the General Assembly Retirement System, State of Illinois (System), as of and for the year ended June 30, 2005, and have issued our report thereon dated November 3, 2005.
+As Special Assistant Auditors for the Auditor General, we have audited the statement of plan net assets and statement of changes in plan net assets of the General Assembly Retirement System, State of Illinois (System), as of and for the year ended June 30, 2006, and have issued our report thereon dated February 21, 2007.
+Our report was modified to include a reference to other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Other auditors audited the financial statements of the Illinois State Board of Investment, as described in our report on the System's financial statements.
+This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.